-In 2014, HSE Statistics estimated that during the period 2013/2014 there was 918 workplace injuries within Air Transportation.
+In 2014, HSE Statistics estimated that during the period 2013/2014 there were 918 workplace injuries within Air Transportation.
 With 823 injured employees averaging over 7 days off through injury which equates to 89.6% of the total injuries in air transportation.
 With each injury, the average cost is around £7,400. incredibly 39% of these injuries occur when manual handling (Lifting, Carrying) various loads.

 With the Injury rate to employees so low compared to the UK average of 1,920 injuries for every 100,000 the immediate effects are subtle.
-When a fellow Employee injures themselves, it may seem like the turbulence stops with a doctor’s appointment and a few days off however, the productivity and economic gain will be missed from the injured employee.
-Furthering this there will be an adverse effect on the organisations net profit, and with each employee averaging a cost of £7,400 per injury which equates to over £6.5 million of costs, you can understand why organisations are looking at reducing the injury rate.
+When a fellow Employee injures themselves, it may seem like the turbulence stops with a doctor’s appointment and a few days off, however, the productivity and economic gain will be missed from the injured employee.
+Furthering this there will be an adverse effect on the organisation’s net profit, and with each employee averaging a cost of £7,400 per injury which equates to over £6.5 million of costs, you can understand why organisations are looking at reducing the injury rate.

 Effects on Employees